Peg solitaire and Conway's soldiers on infinite graphs: Limit states

-Two jumps are said to be \emph{independent} if there is no vertex involved in both jumps, and we say that they are \emph{dependent} otherwise.
-Notice how a sequence of pairwise independent jumps can be rearranged without changing the final state of the game.
+\begin{proof} Two jumps are said to be \emph{disjoint} if there exists no vertex that is involved in both jumps; otherwise, they \emph{overlap}.
+For any fixed jump $j_\beta$ on $S_\beta$, where $\beta < \alpha$, we define